Fee Assistance (bursaries)

 Bursary Applicants will also be invited for an interview.

 - The assessment primarily considers gross family income, assets and liabilities.

-- Means-testing is conducted by the Finance Bursar.
-Parents are required to fill in a bursary registration form, provide evidence of their financial circumstances and the Foundation Bursary Manager will visit you at home .
+- The Foundation Bursary Manager will visit you at home to explain the scheme.
+Means-testing is conducted by the Finance Bursar.
+Parents are required to fill in a bursary registration form, provide evidence of their financial circumstances.
 The application process is covered in detail on the form, along with the list of documents required.